The City of Santa Fe Arts Commission has selected Valerie Rangel as the fourth city historian.

 The goals for the position are:

-- Conserve, promote, document and share Santa Fe’s diverse cultural heritage within historical and contemporary contexts, engaging local, transnational and global influences on the cultural development of the region.
+- Conserve, promote, document, and share Santa Fe's diverse cultural heritage within historical and contemporary contexts, engaging local, transnational and global influences on the region's cultural development.

 - Engage broad community participation to understand and embrace the value of stewardship of both tangible and intangible cultural history; and

 - Advertise, publicize and promote historical tourist-related attractions, facilities, and events.

 The duties of the City Historian are threefold: